-"I would have you realize," Snape said, quietly but very distinctly, "that your studies here are not a matter of convenience -- not for you!
+"I would have you realize," Snape said, quietly but distinctly, "that your studies here are not a matter of convenience – not for you!
 Do you understand?
-If you are to face the Dark Lord again -- and I've no doubt you will -- you must apply yourself to learn all you can of magic!
-You must become more powerful than... than Voldemort himself, if you are to defeat him!
-In order for you to live!"
+If you are to face the Dark Lord again – and I've no doubt that you will – you must apply yourself to learn all you can of magic.
+You must become more powerful than... than Voldemort himself, if you are to defeat him – in order for you to live."

-The clock on his shelf chimed, and he looked up with a start.
+Satisfied, Snape nodded.
+When the clock on his shelf chimed, he looked up with a start.

-As if drawn by some magical force, Harry found himself pulled irresistably back to Snape's desk.
+As if drawn by some magical force, Harry found himself pulled irresistibly back to Snape's desk.

 "Sir," he croaked, his throat quite dry, "would you... do you think..."
 He gulped.
 "Would you mind... if I asked you, about my mum... when I come back, next year?"

-Snape's expression was inscrutable again, as he answered, "Perhaps.
+Snape's expression was inscrutable again as he answered, "Perhaps.
 If you improve your performance in your schoolwork, I would be... more inclined to do so."
-He paused, and added in a much milder tone, "Let that be your motivation, as well."
+He paused, then added in a milder tone, "Let that be your motivation as well."

-Harry nodded, his eyes still wide at what seemed his unbelievably good fortune.
-Just as he reached the door, he turned to look back at the older wizard, who had stood to follow him out.
+Harry nodded, his eyes still wide at what seemed his unbelievably good luck.
+Just as he reached the door, he turned to look back at the older wizard, who was following him out.